 Skip advert

 Advertisement - Article continues below

-After that point, the only vehicles able to escape the dreaded yearly charge are classic cars aged over 40 years old, as well as vehicles used by disabled people or cars used to transport disabled passengers.
+For example, the only vehicles now able to escape the yearly charge are classic cars aged over 40 years old (so those sold as new cars before 1 January 1985), as well as vehicles used by disabled people or cars used to transport disabled passengers.

+Skip advert